 The onboarding process can establish a strong cultural connection from day one:

-Collaborate with Local Marae: Partnering with local marae for onboarding programmes fosters deeper understanding and community integration.
+Collaborate with local marae: partnering with local marae for onboarding programmes fosters deeper understanding and community integration.

 Addressing Organisational Challenges